Skip to Main Navigation | Skip to Content

 SOWK 4620 Social Services and Policy with Older Adults (3) Development of public policy and social service programming.
 Present and potential utility of individual, group and community intervention modalities as they relate to both the private troubles and public issues of aging.
 Prerequisites: SOWK 3601 or concurrently or graduate standing or consent of instructor.

-SOWK 4630 Social Work Practice: Intervention with Families and Groups (3) Integrates knowledge, theory, values and interviewing skills for practice of primary intervention skills with individuals, families and groups.
-Open to social work majors only.
-Prerequisite: SOWK 3610. *Not available for graduate credit.
+SOWK 4630 Social Work Practice: Intervention with Families and Groups (3) Integrates knowledge, theory, values and interviewing skills for assessment and intervention planning with individuals, families and groups.
+Prerequisite: Admission to the B.S.W. program; SOWK 3610. *Not available for graduate credit.

 SOWK 4640 Social Work Practice: Intervention with Communities and Organizations (3) In-depth application of the generalist model of social work practice with an emphasis on macro-level skills.
 Open to social work majors only.
 Prerequisite: SOWK 3601 and SOWK 4612. *Not available for graduate credit.

 SOWK 4650 Social Policy and Economic Justice (3) Develops and operational and critical understanding of the relationships among social welfare policy, social and economic justice issues, and social work practice.
-Open to social work majors only.
-Prerequisites: SOWK 2600 and consent of instructor. *Not available for graduate credit.
+Prerequisites: Admission to the B.S.W. program; GESOWK 2600 and consent of instructor. *Not available for graduate credit.

 SOWK 4660 Field Practicum (9) Educationally directed 500-hour field experience in a social service agency under qualified agency supervision.
-Open to social work majors only.
-Corequisite: GEICAP 4478.
-Prerequisites: all other required major courses must be completed and consider of Coordinator of Field Education. *Not available for graduate credit.
+Corequisite: SOWK 4661.
+Prerequisites: Admission to the B.S.W. program; all other required major courses must be completed and consent of Coordinator of Field Education. *Not available for graduate credit.

-GEICAP 4478 Integrative Social Work Practicum Seminar (3) Integration of classroom knowledge with 500 hours in social service agency practicum.
-Open to social work majors only.
+SOWK 4661 Field Practicum Seminar* (3) This capstone course integrates knowledge for beginning level professional deveopment including ethical decision making, with group processing of varied practicum experiences.
 Corequisite: SOWK 4660.
-Prerequisites: all other required major courses must be completed and consent of the Coordinator of Field Education. *Not available for graduate credit.
+Prerequisites: Admission to the B.S.W. program; all other required major courses must be completed and consent of the Coordinator of Field Education. *Not available for graduate credit.